 The ICCMR is truly interdisciplinary: we actively publish our research outcomes in learned journals and conferences in the fields of music, digital arts, computing, engineering, psychology, neurosciences and medicine.
 The impact of our research has been recognised as world-leading by the last Research Excellence Framework, REF 2014, which is the system for assessing the quality of research in UK higher education institutions.

-The centre is affiliated to the University’s Arts Institute and has connections with the Faculty of Health, the Faculty of Science and Engineering and the Centre for Health Technology.
+The centre is affiliated to the University’s Faculty of Arts, Humanities and Business and has connections with the Faculty of Health, the Faculty of Science and Engineering and the Centre for Health Technology.
 It offers a number of unprecedented opportunities for collaborative and interdisciplinary research with theatre and performance, electronic engineering and medicine.

 A new multimillion research grant from EPSRC has recently been awarded to develop the RadioMe project.
 This project is aimed at developing broadcasting technology to improve the lives of people suffering from dementia.
 The project is in partnership with University of Glasgow, Brighton and Sussex Medical School, Anglia Ruskin University, Alzheimer's Society, BBC Radio Devon, MHA Care, Bauer Media and CereProc.